-Horizontal gene transfer of Fhb7 for Fusarium head blight resistance
+Horizontal gene transfer of Fhb7 for Fusarium head blight resistance in wheat

 F. graminearum is the prominent pathogen of wheat FHB in China, USA, Canada, Europe and many other countries, which threat for global wheat production and food safety.
 Wheat relatives have proven to be alternative sources for improvement of resistance to both biotic and abiotic stresses in wheat.
 Th. elongatum has been used into wheat for resistance breeding because of its potential of FHB resistance and strong growth ability.
 Fhb7 plays a main role in FHB resistance in Th.
 Elongatum, However, the E reference genome of Th.
 Elongatum is not available and molecular identity and mechanisms of FHB resistance remains equivocal.